+1. A site of similar size was used to derive potential quantities for erosion and sediment control (scaling from 36 MW to 10 MW).
+Quantities were determined by comparing "unit/MW" quantities directly.

+2. Labor productivity and unit rates were derived from RSMeans Online (Heavy Construction, 2024 data).

+3. Labor, material, and equipment rates are based on the RSMeans City Cost Index (CCI) for Springfleid.

+4. Material salvage values were based off of current US salvage exchange rates.

+5. Equipment rental rates determined from RSMeans and/or local rental facilities.

+6. Photovoltaic Module material salvage rate is based on straight-line depreciation of modules (-0.5% per year).

-- 1. Quantities were recorded on 03/22/2024. - 2.
-Equipment rental rates and labor productivity and unit rates were derived from RSMeans Online (Heavy Construction, 2024 data). - 3.
-Labor, material, and equipment rates are based on the RSMeans City Cost Index (CCI) for Springfield. - 4.
-PV Module Removal/Recycle labor and equipment costs are computed at present values. - 5.
-The age at decommissioning of this estimate is 40 years. - 6.
-This estimate assumes 120 modules/tracker for two-thirds length trackers and 180 modules/tracker for full length trackers. - 7.
-This estimate assumes 500 piles per MWac. - 8.
-This estimate assumes 77,162 LB of support assemblies per 1 MW output. - 9.
-Material salvage values were based off of current US salvage exchange rates. - 10.
-Photovoltaic Module material salvage rate is based on straight-line depreciation of modules (-0.5% per year). - 11.
-Material salvage values were determined using the most prevalent salvageable metal in each component.
-Copper Wire @\$0.16/LF (AC and DC Cables) and Steel @0.62/LF of fence, @\$0.99/pile, and @\$0.11/LB. - 12.
-Inverter resale value is dependent on the assumption that all inverters will be decommissioned and resold half way through their useful life (every 5 years).
+For PV Module Removal/Recycle labor and equipment costs are computed at present values, while salvage value is computed at depreciated Material salvage values were determined using the most prevalent salvageable metal in each component.
+Copper Wire @\$0.17/LF (AC and DC Cables) and Steel @\$0.50/LF of fence, @\$0.63/pile, and @\$0.09/LB.

+9. Inverter resale value is dependent on the assumption that all inverters will be decommissioned and resold half way through their useful life (every 5 years).

+10. Quantities were taken on 08/02/2024.

-EXHIBIT E: AGRICULTRAL IMPACT MITIGATION AGREEMENT (AIMA)
+EXHIBIT E: AGRICULTURAL IMPACT MITIGATION AGREEMENT (AIMA)